kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 #### Why this design seems extensible?

-This is a difficult section to add, as different persons probably have different concerns.
+This is a difficult section to add, as different people probably have different concerns.
 So, I'd list the ones that we can think of to open this discussion, and encourage everyone to review this critically and see if there is something missing to take into account.